teamHackTheBay/hackTheBay/readme.md

 ><font size=2>https://www.nass.usda.gov/Research_and_Science/Cropland/sarsfaqs2.php</font>

  Distance feature was also removed.
+The previous model relied heavily upon this feature for prediction.
 This model will predict TN of a HUC12 boundary with area of crops, weather data, nearby NO2 monitoring data, and emissions from correlated NO2 emissions from point source locations within the airshed.

 ```python
 Model Evaluation Metrics